At a glance…

 - Epic weekend adventures - you’ll have your weekends free to explore Guatemala with your new-found friends.

-The IVHQ Guatemala volunteer program has volunteer placements located in the colonial city of Antigua and surrounding towns and villages.
+The IVHQ Guatemala volunteer program has volunteer placements located in the colonial city of Antigua and in the surrounding towns and villages.
 Antigua is located approximately 30 minutes out of Guatemala City.
 Turtle Conservation volunteers are based in a coastal town on the Pacific Coast, and Eco-Agriculture Conservation volunteers are based in the Guatemala Highlands, just 30 minutes from Antigua.

 Guatemala Volunteer Project Locations: